 Develop a peer mentoring program

 Employers should consider implementing a peer mentoring program that matches more experienced colleagues with new hires.
-We have an extensive peer mentoring program here at WilsonHCG which involves weekly catch-up calls to discuss progress and the mentee is able to ask questions, or discuss any issues they have.
+We have an extensive peer mentoring program here at WilsonHCG, which allows in-office employees and remote employees to connect.
+We have a large remote workforce, but we're always face to face.
+Mentors and mentees have weekly catch-up calls to discuss progress and the mentee is able to ask questions, or discuss any issues they have.
 The mentor is then able to provide answers, solutions, or suggest more training for the mentees.
 Mentors undergo training to prepare for their roles.
 And don’t forget about reverse mentoring programmes, which are growing in popularity because they create collaboration and learning among all generations.

 Social learning platforms